 - The Dean of Students will make a decision regarding whether the student has violated University standards, and if so, determine appropriate sanctions.
-The parties will be notified of the decision, the basis for the decision, and any proposed sanctions or other resolution.
+The parties will be notified of the decision, the basis for the decision, and any proposed sanctions or other resolution, subject to applicable laws.

 - Parties may appeal a decision by the Dean of Students at the formal level, described below.

 - Allegations of discrimination and harassment are handled under PPM 3-32.
 See Discrimination, Harassment, and Sexual Misconduct tab.